protocol/launchpad/content/en/curriculum/libp2p/handlers-tutorial.md

 ### Review the "main" Function

 * Let's understand the flow of the program.
-This program simulates creates two libp2p nodes.
+This program creates two libp2p nodes.
 The flow of the program works as follows:
     - Create the _target node_ (this is handled by the `runTargetNode` function).
     - The _source node_ needs to know the location of the _target node_ to establish a connection.
 Therefore, the `runTargetNode` function returns a `peer.AddrInfo`, containing the multiaddress and ID of the node.
     - Create a _source node_, which receives the _target node_ information as a parameter.